Commercial Road

 Commercial Road is a street in the London Borough of Tower Hamlets in the East End of London.
 It is 1.9 mi long, running from Gardiner's Corner (previously the site of Gardiners department store, and now Aldgate East Underground station), through Stepney to the junction with Burdett Road in Limehouse at which point the route splits into the East India Dock Road and the West India Dock Road.
-It is an artery connecting the historic City of London with the more recently developed financial district at Canary Wharf, and part of the A13.
+It is an artery connecting the City of London with Canary Wharf and part of the A13.

 The road contains several listed buildings.
 These include the George Tavern, the Troxy cinema, the Limehouse Town Hall, the former Caird and Rayner Ltd works and the Albert Gardens estate.

 Route

 Commercial Road starts at a junction with Whitechapel High Street (the A11 close to Aldgate East tube station.
 It heads east, crossing the Limehouse Basin, the Regents Canal and the Limehouse Cut.
 At Burdett Road, the road forks in two, with East India Dock Road continuing to the left and West India Dock Road to the right.

 London Buses routes 15, 115 and 135 run along Commercial Road.